Menu

 Generator-Powered Heating:

-• Size generator appropriately for furnace electrical requirements (typically 3,500-7,500 watts)
+• Size generator appropriately for furnace electrical needs (typically 3,500-7,500 watts)

 • Install proper transfer switch for safe operation